sanjanabh127/Machine_learning-6/README.md

 # Decision Tree Implementation 🌳

 This project demonstrates the implementation of a **Decision Tree Classifier** using the **Iris dataset**.
-The focus is on building, training, evaluating, and improving the decision tree model with techniques like **post-pruning** to reduce overfitting and improve generalization.
+The focus is on:
+- Training and visualizing a decision tree
+- Applying **pre-pruning techniques** to prevent overfitting
+- Applying **post-pruning (cost-complexity pruning)** to further optimize the model

 ---

 ## Project Structure
-- `Decision_Tree_Implementation.ipynb` – Jupyter Notebook containing the full code implementation.
-- Dataset – Iris dataset is loaded from `sklearn.datasets`.
+- Dataset – Iris dataset loaded directly from `sklearn.datasets`

----

 ## Features
 - Load and preprocess the Iris dataset
-- Split the dataset into training and testing sets
 - Train a **Decision Tree Classifier**
-- Visualize the decision tree structure
+- Visualize the tree structure
-- Evaluate model performance using accuracy score
+- Evaluate accuracy on training and test data

+## ⚡ Pre-Pruning
+Pre-pruning involves restricting tree growth **while training** to avoid overfitting.
+Parameters used:
+- `max_depth` → maximum depth of the tree
+- `criterion` →criteria for calculating the leaf node
-- Apply **Post-Pruning** (cost-complexity pruning) to optimize the tree and avoid overfitting
+- `splitter` → the best way to split the tree
+- `max_features` → number of features to be used

+This helps in building a smaller, simpler tree that generalizes better.

-## Post-Pruning
+## 📊 Post-Pruning
-Decision trees tend to overfit when they grow too deep.
-To handle this, **cost-complexity pruning (`ccp_alpha`)** was applied:
-- Higher `ccp_alpha` → more pruning (simpler tree)
-- Lower `ccp_alpha` → less pruning (more complex tree)
-- Optimal value chosen using cross-validation
+Post-pruning (also known as **cost-complexity pruning**) is applied **after training** the full tree.

+## This helps in reducing overfitting and improves model performance on unseen data.

 ## Technologies Used
 - Python 3
 - Scikit-learn
 - Pandas